matheusmurta/webpack-example/readme.md

 ### Simple webpack 4 Example

-Simple webpack 4 sample playground with minification and uglify the source code
+Simple webpack 4 sample playground with minification and uglify of the source code

 ```